This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Types of Bricks”.

 d) Hinged bricks

-10. Fire clay bricks are made by burning them at high temperatures in closed chamber.
+10. Fire clay bricks are made by burning them at high temperatures in a closed chamber.

 Explanation: Fire clay bricks are manufactured by using fire clay.
 It is extracted by mining at great depths.
 It is capable of withstanding high temperatures of 17750C.